by Steven K. Roberts

 Oddly, the adventures that happen during non-travel seem somehow invalid, as if driving a mega-bus to Mount Shasta and clambering all day is less real than it would be if we sweated our way there aboard eccentric machinery.
 This is not entirely silly: it’s hard to flow into the spirit of adventure when it’s an abrupt discontinuity from normalcy, framed against Milpitian reality by a pair of hot marathon drives through the <yawn> Central Valley.

 Nevertheless, we have our moments.
 We drove the bus up to Mount Shasta, getting our usual fuel efficiency of about 1.2 light-years per cubic-mile of gasoline, ostensibly to give a talk at a conference on amateur radio satellites.
 This I did, of course, but the real pleasure was in the mountain and the people… another case of living in a setting of deep beauty and affordable real estate, but no job market to speak of.
 Perfect escape.

-And clambering to a false summit through the snow to make love in cold brittle sunshine… that was a moment.
+And clambering to a false summit through the snow to frolic in cold brittle sunshine… that was a moment.
 So was an evening with Irv, the mid-70’s world-class ham who’s just starting to learn Spanish.
 And so was the evening with Michael the climbing guide and his family in their homestead below the mountain, lying in the moonlit bus and catching flickers of camp stoves from high above on the grandest and most poetic hulk of rock and snow I’ve seen in many a mile.